imvinaypatil/kinetick/README.rst

         strategy.run()

-To run your algo in a **live** environment, update the strategies/__init__.py strategy() method to build and return your strategy instance.
-And then from the command line, type:
+To run your algo in a **live** environment, from the command line, type:

 .. code:: bash

-    $ python kinetick/factory/strategy.py --logpath ~/orders
+    $ python -m strategy --logpath ~/orders

 The resulting trades be saved in ``~/orders/STRATEGY_YYYYMMDD.csv`` for later analysis.